Cell Line Classification Using Electric Cell-substrate Impedance Sensing (ECIS): ECIS-based Cell Line Classification Analysis

 \subsection{Serum Effect on Classification Rates: BSA vs. Gel}

-The same analysis that was applied to the cells inoculated in gel serum, as described in Sections 4.1 and 4.3, was repeated on those cells inoculated in BSA serum.
-Table~\ref{tab:bsa} provides the numeric results of the analysis, while Figures~\ref{rho1s_bsa}-\ref{fig:rda_best_bsa} provide visualizations.
-A notable similarity exists between these results and the ones from the gel-based cells.
-In particular, we see that the ordering of best to worst classification methods was the same for both sets of data (RDA with optimal $\rho_1$, QDA, LDA, classification trees).
-If we compare the change in percentage points of the classification accuracy when going from single features, to pairs, to trios of features for each method, though, we do not see this consistency.
-For example, sometimes the gap between pairs and trios is higher for the BSA-based cells, and sometimes it is lower, depending on the method; no apparent trend is observed.
+The same analysis that was applied to the cells inoculated in gel serum, as described in Sections 4.1 - 4.3, was repeated on those cells inoculated in BSA serum.
+Supplemental Table 3 provides the numeric results of the analysis, while Supplemental Figures 5-6 provide visualizations.
+The ordering of best to worst classification methods was slightly different for the BSA-based cells, with LDA performing better than QDA, but ultimately, RDA with the optimal $\rho_1$ performing the best overall.

-In all but one case (pairs of features assessed using classification trees), the BSA-based cells had lower classification rates than the gel-based cells for all classification methods.
-Figure~\ref{fig:rda_best_bsa} indicates why BSA-based cells were harder to classify; the plot shows that the observations overlapped more between groups, and, within a particular group, the observations were generally more spread out.
-This behavior may also explain why the value of $\rho_1$ in the RDA algorithm had a greater effect on the out-of-sample classification rate (see Figure~\ref{rho1s_bsa}); changing the boundaries in Figure~\ref{fig:rda_best_bsa}, as dictated by $\rho_1$, would yield more differences than

-in Figure~\ref{rho1_boundary}.
-Table~\ref{tab:bsa} also suggests that lower frequencies of data, such as 1000 Hz and 2000 Hz, are more informative for BSA-based cells, as opposed to the higher frequencies, such as 16000 Hz and 32000 Hz, which were selected as the best features for the gel-based cells.
-At this time we are unsure as to whether or not these results suggest a slight advantage to using cells grown on gel serum, as opposed to BSA serum.
-In future work, we can continue to use both types of cells, comparing separate analyses or combining the two samples to run a larger study.
+The BSA-based cells had lower classification rates than the gel-based cells for all classification methods.
+Supplemental Figure 6 indicates why BSA-based cells were harder to classify; the plot shows that the observations overlapped more between groups, and, within a particular group, the observations were generally more spread out.
+This behavior may also explain why the value of $\rho_1$ in the RDA algorithm had a greater effect on the out-of-sample classification rate for the BSA-based cells (see Supplemental Figure 5); changing the boundaries in Supplemental Figure 6, as dictated by $\rho_1$, would yield more differences than in Supplemental Figure 2.
+Supplemental Table 3 also suggests that lower frequencies of data, such as 2000 Hz and 4000 Hz, are more informative for BSA-based cells, as opposed to the higher frequencies, such as 32000 Hz and 64000 Hz, which were selected as the best features for the gel-based cells.
+Although the sample size in this study was too small to draw definitive conclusions, these results suggest a slight advantage to using cells grown on gel serum, as opposed to BSA serum.
+Biologically, we know that cells bind to surfaces using transmembrane proteins called integrins.
+Whether a cell binds differently to gelatin or BSA depends upon a variety of factors including the cell's available integrins and whether serum is a component of the medium (which it was in this study).
+Given this biological behavior and the initial results in this manuscript, it may be worthwhile to continue to evaluate the differences between these substrates in future experiments.